OneOfTheInfiniteMonkeys/MTDL/README.md

 ## Hardware
 Important - Required for use is a small <a href="https://www.adafruit.com/product/4236" target="_blank">LiPo</a> battery, supported by the MagTag.
 Suggested - <a href="https://www.adafruit.com/product/4807" target="_blank">Acrylic + Hardware Kit for Adafruit MagTag<a>

+## Discussion
+Use of magnetic stand off feet to attach the MagTag to a metallic surface will modify the devices temperature responsiveness.
+Provided the attachment point moves largely with the environment (room) the impact should be relatively limited, if somwhat slower than the air temperature change.

+For sensing of the ambient temperaure air flow should ideally not be restricted.
+Testing wihin a <a href="https://raw.githubusercontent.com/OneOfTheInfiniteMonkeys/MTMP/main/images/MagTag-MacroPad-00.png" target="_blank">plastic<a> case the MagTag was attached to demonstrated resonable thermal sensitivity.

+An external temperature (or other) sensor(s) could readily be substituted, via the MagTags data connections if desired.